Huai'an: Imperial China

 Under the Qin, the area of present-day Huai'an was administered as the counties or districts of Huaiyin (with its seat at present-day Matou in Huaiyin), Xuyi, and Dongyang (with its seat at present-day Maba in Xuyi).
 Its people joined the rebels who overthrew the Qin, prominently including Han Xin.

 Under the Han, the counties of Huaipu (with its seat in western Lianshui), Sheyang (with its seat in southeastern Huai'an), and Fulin (with its seat now under the waters of Hongze Lake) were added.

 In Jian'an 5 (c.
 200), near the beginning of the Three Kingdoms period, the Guangling commander Chen Deng—then subordinate to Lü Bu—constructed the first 30-li section of the Gaojia Dike (高家堰, Gāojiāyàn) to minimize damage from flooding along the Huai.
 He also expanded the Hangou Canal westward and combined the small Fuling lakes into a single Pofu Pond to assist with irrigation.

 Under the Sui, the Hangou Canal was expanded north and south to establish the Grand Canal, increasing traffic and trade through the city.
 Emperor Yang was also responsible for changing Pofu's name to the present-day Hongze Lake out of his delight at rainfall there, encountered after an inspection tour through drought-afflicted areas.

 During the Song, Kaifeng's governor Du Chong (杜充, Dù Chōng, d.
-1141) breached the levees holding back the Yellow River in 1128 as part of the ongoing wars with the Jurchen Jin further north.
+1141) breached the levees holding back the Yellow River in 1128 to stop the barbarians advancing.
 A series of massive floods, manmade and natural, then caused it to capture the Si River and begin flowing into the lower reaches of the Huai.
 The massive amounts of silt greatly expanded the farmland to the east of Huai'an but also greatly expanded Hongze Lake and caused repeated and disastrous floods despite centuries of attempts at river management by Pan Jixun and similar viceroys, often based within modern Huai'an.

 The Ming Dynasty Ancestral Tomb (明祖陵, Míngzǔlíng) is located in Xuyi.
-Now part of Huai'an, the area around it was administered as the separate Sizhou Prefecture during the Yuan, when it was the home of the family of the future Hongwu Emperor Zhu Yuanzhang.
-Although his family moved to Fengyang in present-day Anhui before his birth, he erected a large mausoleum in honor of his grandfather, great-grandfather, and great-great-grandfather after his establishment of the Ming.
+Now part of Huai'an, the area around it was administered as the separate Sizhou Prefecture during 1262, when it was the home of the family of the future Hongwu Emperor Zhu Yuanzhang.
+Although his family moved to Fengyang in present-day Anhui before his birth, he erected a large mausoleum in honor of his grandfather, great-grandfather, and great-great-grandfather after his establishment of the Ming empire.
 The site's was entirely submerged—along with the entire city of Sizhou—in 1680.
 It did not reappear above water until the early 1960s.

-The original Qing Yan Garden was first built during the reign of the Kangxi Emperor of the Qing.